Sweets, Vegan Food

 3. Roll into 12 balls then freeze the balls while you melt the chocolate and coconut oil.

-4. Roll each ball in chocolate and place on parchment lined tray.
+4. Roll each ball in chocolate and place on a parchment paper lined tray.
 Add cacao nibs, nuts or sea salt if desired.

 5. Freeze again for about 20 mins.
 Store in the fridge for up to 1 week!